LupoLab/Luna.jl/README.md

 [![Stable](https://img.shields.io/badge/docs-stable-blue.svg)](https://lupo-lab.com/Luna.jl)

-Luna.jl is a flexible platform for the simulation of nonlinear optical dynamics—both in waveguides (such as optical fibres) and free-space geometries—using the unidirectional pulse propagation equation (UPPE) and its simplified versions, such as the generalised nonlinear Schrödinger equation (GNLSE).
+Luna.jl is a flexible platform for the simulation of nonlinear optical dynamics—both in waveguides (such as optical fibres) and free-space geometries—using the unidirectional pulse propagation equation (UPPE) and its approximate forms, such as the commonly used generalised nonlinear Schrödinger equation (GNLSE).
 Some of the key features of Luna:
 - A variety of propagation geometries treated in a unified way:
     - Single-mode (mode-averaged) propagation in waveguides
     - Multi-mode propagation in waveguides with arbitrary (including non-symmetric) mode-shapes, full polarisation resolution, and intermodal coupling for arbitrary nonlinear polarisation terms